hwdsl2/setup-ipsec-vpn/README.md

 Clients are set to use <a href="https://developers.google.com/speed/public-dns/" target="_blank">Google Public DNS</a> when the VPN is active.
 If another DNS provider is preferred, you may replace `8.8.8.8` and `8.8.4.4` in these files: `/etc/ppp/options.xl2tpd`, `/etc/ipsec.conf` and `/etc/ipsec.d/ikev2.conf` (if exists).
 Then run `service ipsec restart` and `service xl2tpd restart`.

-Advanced users can define `VPN_DNS_SRV1` and optionally `VPN_DNS_SRV2` when running the VPN setup script and <a href="docs/ikev2-howto.md#using-helper-scripts" target="_blank">IKEv2 helper script</a>.
-For example, if you wish to use [Cloudflare's DNS service](https://1.1.1.1):
+Advanced users can define `VPN_DNS_SRV1` and optionally `VPN_DNS_SRV2` when running the VPN setup script and the <a href="docs/ikev2-howto.md#using-helper-scripts" target="_blank">IKEv2 helper script</a>.
+For example, if you want to use [Cloudflare's DNS service](https://1.1.1.1):

 ```
 sudo VPN_DNS_SRV1=1.1.1.1 VPN_DNS_SRV2=1.0.0.1 sh vpn.sh
 sudo VPN_DNS_SRV1=1.1.1.1 VPN_DNS_SRV2=1.0.0.1 bash ikev2.sh --auto
 ```

-### Use DNS names and server IP changes
+### Use a DNS name and server IP changes

-For `IPsec/L2TP` and `IPsec/XAuth ("Cisco IPsec")` modes, you may use a DNS name (e.g. `vpn.example.com`) to connect to the VPN server instead of its IP address, without additional configuration.
+For `IPsec/L2TP` and `IPsec/XAuth ("Cisco IPsec")` modes, you may use a DNS name (e.g. `vpn.example.com`) instead of an IP address to connect to the VPN server, without additional configuration.
 In addition, the VPN should generally continue to work after server IP changes, such as after restoring a snapshot to a new server with a different IP, although a reboot may be required.

 For `IKEv2` mode, if you want the VPN to continue to work after server IP changes, you must specify a DNS name to be used as the VPN server's address when <a href="docs/ikev2-howto.md" target="_blank">setting up IKEv2</a>.
 The DNS name must be a fully qualified domain name (FQDN).
 Example: